CharfeddineFredj/Karhabti/README.md

 # 🌟 **Karhabti**

-## 🚀 **Description du projet**
+## 🚀 **Project Description**
-**Karhabti** est une application web innovante d’aide à la décision pour l’achat et la vente de voitures.
+**Karhabti** is an innovative web application designed to assist in decision-making for buying and selling cars.
-Basée sur une **architecture microservices**, elle offre une expérience utilisateur fluide et performante, permettant aux internautes, clients et administrateurs de bénéficier de fonctionnalités adaptées à leurs besoins spécifiques.
+Built on a **microservices architecture**, it provides a seamless and efficient user experience, allowing users, clients, and administrators to access features tailored to their specific needs.

 ---

-## 🎯 **Fonctionnalités principales**
+## 🎯 **Main Features**

-### 🧑‍💻 **Internaute**
+### 🧑‍💻 **User**
-- 🔍 Rechercher des voitures adaptées à ses besoins.
+- 🔍 Search for cars that meet their needs.
-- ⚖️ Comparer différents modèles de voitures.
+- ⚖️ Compare different car models.
-- 🏢 Consulter les agences disponibles sur la plateforme.
+- 🏢 Browse available agencies on the platform.
-- 📩 Contacter directement l'administrateur en cas de besoin.
+- 📩 Contact the administrator directly when needed.

 ### 👤 **Client**
-- 💬 Lancer un chat pour interagir avec d'autres utilisateurs.
+- 💬 Start a chat to interact with other users.
-- 📢 Gérer ses annonces de vente ou d'achat de voitures.
+- 📢 Manage advertisements for selling or buying cars.
-- ⚠️ Déposer des réclamations pour signaler un problème.
+- ⚠️ Submit complaints to report issues.
-- 🏪 Créer sa propre agence et ajouter des publicités professionnelles.
+- 🏪 Create their own agency and add professional advertisements.

-### 🛠️ **Administrateur**
+### 🛠️ **Administrator**
-- 🧑‍🔧 Gérer les comptes des utilisateurs.
+- 🧑‍🔧 Manage user accounts.
-- 🏢 Administrer et valider les demandes de création d’agences.
+- 🏢 Administer and approve agency creation requests.
-- ✅ Valider les publicités ajoutées par les clients.
+- ✅ Validate advertisements submitted by clients.

 ---

-## 🔧 **Technologies utilisées**
+## 🔧 **Technologies Used**

 ### **Frontend**
 - 🖥️ Vue.js